10 Best Customer Segmentation Tools for SaaS Businesses in 2023

 Collect customer data and understand users better

-Customer segmentation tools will help you dive deep into customer data and uncover invaluable information about their experiences with your product.
+Customer segmentation tools will help you dive deep into customer data sources and uncover invaluable information about their experiences with your product.

 By using that info, you will form a clear understanding of customers’ needs and pain points.